 - Rod section skipped.
 Fully extend all sections of the rod before starting. - Rod is not vertical.
 Stand directly behind the rod.
 Hold the rod with two hands, lightly grip and balance the rod with both hands. - Rod held on the wrong point.
-Communicate clearly to rod person exactly where to place rod. - Other tips: - Try to set up to read at least one-foot above surfaces that are warm to avoid heat waves - Set up to keep sights as short as possible - Set up to keep backsights and foresights nearly equal in length - Use solid benchmarks that can be easily found by others
+Communicate clearly to rod person exactly where to place rod. - Other tips: - Try to set up to read at least one-foot above surfaces that are warm to avoid heat waves - Set up to keep sights as short as possible - Set up to keep backsights and foresights nearly equal in length - Use solid benchmarks that can be easily found by others subtracting the lower reading from the higher reading.
+See Figure 4-7.

-5.3.6 Calculating Difference of Elevation
+4.3.6 Calculating Difference of Elevation

 To calculate the difference in elevation between two points, a direct reading can be taken on the levelling rod at each point.
-The difference in elevation is determined by subtracting the lower reading from the higher reading.
-See Figure 5-7.
+The difference in elevation is determined by benchmark, establishing the height of the instrument, and then taking rod readings on points where new elevations are to be established.
+See Section 4.5.2 Reducing Elevations.

 If more than two points are involved, then a levelling procedure is used.
-The procedure involves starting at the benchmark, establishing the height of the instrument, and then taking rod readings on points where new elevations are to be established.
-See Section 5.5.2 Reducing Elevations.
+The procedure involves starting at the

-5.4 SETTING BENCHMARKS
+4.4 SETTING BENCHMARKS